PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 !!! note

 	Usually 2 Connectors Header of 8 position comme alongside each Driver.
-If it is not the case you can also buy one with many position and cut it in order to gets 4*8 and 2*2 connectors.
+If it is not the case you can also buy one with many position and cut it in order to gets 4x8 pins and 2x2 pins connectors.

-Unpack the Drivers TMC 5160 and the Connector Header strips of 8 pins (x2) and 2 pins(x1), take the breadboard and warm your soldering iron.
+Unpack the Drivers TMC 5160, the Connector Header strips of 8 pins (x2) and 2 pins(x1), take the breadboard and warm your soldering iron.

 **2. Cut the via bridge**